 Grade - Easy

-Wake up to a beautiful Himalayan sunrise at the Base Camp.
-Have breakfast and start your exciting Sar pass trek!
+Meet our team at the decided location in Kasol and start your exciting Sar pass trek!
 The easy trail towards Grahan village, which is frequently used by locals, will take you through pine forests.
-In a couple of hours you will be able to cover much of the distance as the trail is easy to climb.
+In a couple of hours, you will be able to cover much of the distance as the trail is easy to climb.
 After reaching the Grahan Nahal, the trail becomes rocky and steep.
 The locals say that the Rhododendron petals can be eaten whole and the syrup can be mixed with water to make a refreshing drink.
 You may definitely try that when in the Himalayas!
 The steep climb of an hour will take you to your destination for the day.
 Reach Grahan Village by evening and freshen up.
 Have your dinner and stay overnight in the camps.

 Distance/Duration - 5km / 4-5 Hours